albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 Installation
 ------------

-*Little Navmap* for Windows is a 64-bit or 32-bit application and was tested with Windows 10 and Windows 11.
+*Little Navmap* for Windows is available as a 64-bit or 32-bit application and was tested with Windows 10 and Windows 11.

 macOS is supported up from macOS High Sierra 10.13 inclusive.
+You need Rosetta to run *Little Navmap* on Apple Silicon / M1 computers.

-Several Linux versions built on Ubuntu but should work on other distributions as well.
+Linux versions built on recent Ubuntu releases are available and should work on other distributions as well.

 The macOS and Linux versions are both 64-bit.